AarthiVG2026/secure-messaging-platform/README.md

 ## 🙏 Acknowledgements

-- **Signal Foundation:** For building an incredible, privacy-first messaging application that served as the inspiration for this clone.
+- **Signal Foundation:** For building an incredible, privacy-first messaging application that served as the inspiration for this project.
 - **Next.js & FastAPI Teams:** For creating the best-in-class frameworks for modern web development.
 - **Shadcn UI & Lucide:** For the beautiful design system tokens and icons.